Save up to 25%… Shop Our Birthday Sale Now!

 Hormones influence just about every aspect of your body.
 That’s why even minor disruptions in their delicate balance can lead to unwanted symptoms like mood swings.

-Reishi Mushroom and Hormone Balance
+1 - Reishi and Hormone Balance

 As adaptogens, functional mushrooms like reishi can help support a healthy endocrine system.

-From our discussion so far, you might have guessed that reishi can help your body adapt to stress.
 In one study, scientists explored the adaptogenic potential of reishi in mice using the elevated plus maze model.
-They found that mice given a reishi extract at the dose of 200 mg/kg showed lower levels of anxiety than those that received a placebo (28).
+The researchers found that mice given a reishi extract at a dose of 200 mg/kg showed lower levels of anxiety than those that received a placebo [28].

 Reishi mushroom benefits for women - fatigue

-Mushrooms May Help With PCOS And Fertility
+Mushrooms May Help with PCOS And Fertility

 Polycystic ovarian syndrome (PCOS) is a common hormonal disorder among women, characterized by higher-than-normal levels of androgens and changes in insulin sensitivity.
-High levels of androgens may interfere with ovulation, lead to the formation of cysts, and produce other symptoms like excess hair growth on the face (30).
+High levels of androgens may interfere with ovulation, lead to the formation of cysts, and produce other symptoms like excess hair growth on the face [30].

-Reishi and PCOS
+2 - Reishi and PCOS

 Anti-androgens are compounds that can either block or suppress the action of hormones like testosterone.
 There has been increasing interest in plant- and fungi-originated anti-androgens as complementary therapies to conventional medications.

-Of the 19 species tested, reishi exhibited the strongest inhibitory activity against 5-alpha-reductase, suggesting that it may help promote a healthy hormonal balance.
+Of the 19 species tested, reishi exhibited the strongest inhibitory activity against 5-alpha-reductase, suggesting it may help promote a healthy hormonal balance.

 Mushroom supplements for hormones